person-al/person-al.github.io/_posts/2022-06-08-🌰-on-poetry-generation.md

 2. Can I change the atomicity of generation, perhaps picking random lines or clauses instead of individual words?
 3. Am I restricting myself too much by focusing on poetry that is pleasing?
 Are a random series of words good enough?

 I don't have answers yet.
 I don't like the idea of picking random lines, I think pre-chosen lines won't feel random enough.
 I want to play around with the logic more before I give up entirely on the resulting poem having a recognizable aesthetic to it.
 I wonder how visual and audio artists deal with this problem, I'll have to do some research.

-If you have thoughts, reach out.
+## Feedback from others
+I've sent the [playground]({% post_url 2022-06-15-🛠️-poetry-generator %}) to a few groups, this is a space to collect questions, feedback, and ideas as they come:
+- could you have themes for people to select from?
+	- This suggests a meta level of control.
+Instead of generating word-by-word, which is what's done now, I could have clusters of words organized by theme.

 **Info**:
 - **Related to:**